Jose98Lapa/SecondYearFinalProject/Projeto/eapli.base/README.md

 ## Build

-Make sure Maven is installed and on the PATH.
+make sure Maven is installed and on the PATH

-The java source is Java 1.8+ so any JDK 1.8 or later will work.
-However, in order to generate the javadoc and UML diagrams the JDK version must be *strictly 1.8*.

 If using an Oracle database, you will need to change your maven settings for downloading the Oracle drivers. see <https://blogs.oracle.com/dev2dev/entry/how_to_get_oracle_jdbc#settings> for more information.